 In 2013, Mariah Carey bought one of my wreaths.
 That was pretty darn exciting, I don’t mind telling you.
 And, of course, it was pink.

 The “Mariah episode” came to be because of a serendipitous meeting that occurred in June of that year.
 At the Country Living Fair in Rhinebeck, an interesting couple came into my booth and began looking at the wreaths.
 After some conversation, the woman handed me her card and asked me to give her a call that August.
 I assumed that she wanted me to make her a wreath for that coming Christmas.
 When I got home, I looked up the website that was on the card and was surprised to see that I had just met the owners of a very prestigious Manhattan business, Zeze Flowers.
 In August, I made the phone call to Peggy.
 When she asked me how many wreaths I could make for their shop’s 2013 holiday collection, I almost fell off my chair.
 In the end, I made them 6 wreaths, one of which ended up with Mariah, the other 5 graced their shop windows for the Christmas season.

-In 2014, The Fabulous Beekman Boys (Brent Ridge and Josh Kilmer-Purcell), who I first met in 2011 (there are numerous posts on the blog about them), asked me to make wreaths for their Beekman 1802 Holiday Website.
+In 2013, The Fabulous Beekman Boys (Brent Ridge and Josh Kilmer-Purcell), who I first met in 2011 (there are numerous posts on the blog about them), asked me to make wreaths for their Beekman 1802 Holiday Website.
 I also made a huge wreath to hang in their flagship store, the Beekman 1802 Mercantile, in Sharon Springs, NY.
 This was not only thrilling for me since I admire them very much, but it was a lot of fun.
 They pretty much let me run wild.
-As a member of their Rural Artisan Collective, my work is featured annually on their holiday website.

 I have seen numerous wreaths made by people on the internet but I think there is something that sets Glittermoon’s apart.
 I hope you agree.
 I’d love to hear from you.